Residence Halls at MSOE

 324 E. Juneau Ave.

 MLH is comprised of 11 floors of double and single rooms.
 The hall is co-ed and the floors are separated by gender.
-Each floor provides a lounge and community bathrooms for 35-40 students.
+Each floor provides a Resident Assistant and two community bathrooms for 35-40 residents.
 MLH features a TV lounge, 12th floor lounge, laundry room, mailboxes, and is the home of the Resident Hall Association meeting room.
-The Public Safety Department is also located in MLH.
+The Public Safety Department and MSOE Central Housing Office are also located on the ground floor of MLH.
 Constructed in 1967, MLH is named after the wife of a former president of Allen-Bradley Co. (now known as Rockwell Automation), Fred Loock, who was chairman of the MSOE Board of Regents.

 Regents Residence Hall (RGN)